PiatekBartosz/AWR1632BOOST_mmWaveRadar/README.md

 ```
 $ python3 cfg.py --port /dev/ttyACM0
 ```
+Config can also be send using TI mmWave Demo Visualizer

 ## Reading data
 To read the data specify data port on your system: